python/devguide/buildworker.rst

 can put the ``buildarea`` wherever you want to)::

     mkdir buildarea
-    buildworker create-worker buildarea buildbot.python.org:9020 workername workerpasswd
+    buildbot-worker create-worker buildarea buildbot.python.org:9020 workername workerpasswd

-(Note that on Windows, the ``buildworker`` command will be in the :file:`Scripts` directory of your Python installation.)
+(Note that on Windows, the ``buildbot-worker`` command will be in the :file:`Scripts` directory of your Python installation.)

 Once this initial worker setup completes, you should edit the files ``buildarea/info/admin`` and ``buildarea/info/host`` to provide your contact info and information on the host configuration, respectively.
-This information will be presented in the buildbot web pages that display information about the builders running on your buildworker.
+This information will be presented in the buildbot web pages that display information about the builders running on your worker.

-You will also want to make sure that the buildworker is started when the machine reboots:
+You will also want to make sure that the worker is started when the machine reboots:

 For Linux:

     * Add the following line to ``/etc/crontab``::

-          @reboot buildworker restart /path/to/buildarea
+          @reboot buildbot-worker restart /path/to/buildarea

       Note that we use ``restart`` rather than ``start`` in case a crash has left a ``twistd.pid`` file behind.